-Here is an easy to create DIY Easter wreath using things you may already have around the house and inexpensive things from the craft or dollar store.
+Here is an easy to create DIY Easter wreath using household items and inexpensive things from the craft or dollar store.
 I love to reuse items to create my designs whenever I can because it is less expensive and I think it makes things more interesting.
-For this wreath, I cut out a Styrofoam circle from a piece of I had from a shipping box and used real eggshells from blown out eggs.
-It looks natural and beautiful and so different from wreath you can buy in the store.
-It also like a beautiful wreath you would buy at a high end store for a fraction of the cost.
+For this Easter wreath, I cut out a Styrofoam circle from a piece I had from a shipping box and used real eggshells from blown-out eggs.
+It looks natural and beautiful and so different from an Easter wreath you can buy in the store.
+It also looks like a beautiful Easter wreath you would buy at a high-end store for a fraction of the cost.

-Glue moss onto the top of the circle.
+- Break up pieces of moss and glue onto the top of the circle.

 - Arrange leaves onto the moss and attach them with a hot glue gun.